-Video switcher to enable 8 input switching, along with pip.
+Video switcher to enable 8 input switching, along with picture-in-picture.
 Also allow for one additional input for graphics for ceremonial occasions and to allow for framestore of some standard slides.
 Note, this would require a qualified operator and so wouldn’t be used on a daily basis.
-CG input?
+Consider computer graphic input, which may require additional operator for more production value.

 Video for internal courthouse distribution (CCTV, direct feeds to courthouse conference rooms, judges’ robing room, to a systems for attorneys to watch or hear on their computers, etc.)?